alexabawi/Music-and-Data/README.md

 ### Intro

-This repository contains all of the relevant files for the COGS 108 project at UCSD for Winter 2018.
+This repository contains all of the relevant files for our COGS 108 final project at UCSD for Winter 2018.
 The project is contained inside of the `FinalProject.ipynb` file, and can be downloaded and opened using Jupyter.